openstack/charm-ops-sunbeam/doc/howto-config-context.rst

 has access to the charm object.

-Below is an example which applies logic to the charm config as well as collecting the application name to constuct the context.
+Below is an example which applies logic to the charm config as well as collecting the application name to construct the context.

 .. code:: python